Dagoberto Gilb

-Dagoberto Gilb (born 1950 in Los Angeles), is an American writer who writes extensively about the American Southwest.
+Dagoberto Gilb (born 1950 in Los Angeles), is an American writer, a Chicano from the American Southwest.

 He attended the University of California, Santa Barbara, where he earned both bachelor's and master's degrees.
-Gilb embarked on a career in construction, became a journeyman carpenter, and joined the United Brotherhood of Carpenters and Joiners in Los Angeles.
+Gilb embarked on a career in construction for 16 years, became a journeyman carpenter, and joined the United Brotherhood of Carpenters and Joiners in Los Angeles.

 Background

-Gilb was born to a mother from Mexico who came across the border illegally, while his father was born in Kentucky.
+Gilb was born to a mother from Mexico who came across the border undocumented, while his father was born in Kentucky.
 Gilb's parents were raised in Los Angeles from a young age—his mother in downtown L.A., his father in Boyle Heights.
 Both spoke Spanish.
 The two divorced when he was very young, and he was raised by his mother.
 His father worked for 49 years in an industrial laundry, where he became the floor supervisor.
+He was in the Marine Corps as a scout during World War II.
 His mother was a model in her early years, then became a dental assistant, until she remarried two more times.

-Gilb began working at thirteen as a sheet shaker, then found jobs as a janitor and a factory shipping clerk.
+Gilb began working at thirteen as a sheet shaker and sorter at the industrial laundry, then found jobs as a janitor and a factory shipping clerk.
 After high school, he went to several community colleges, working full-time as a paper cutter and as a stockboy in a major department store.
 He finally transferred to the University of California, Santa Barbara.
-He graduated in 1974 with a double major in Philosophy and Religious Studies, remaining there until he also received M.A. in Religious Studies in 1976.
+He graduated in 1974 with a double major in Philosophy and Religious Studies, remaining there until he also received an M.A. in Religious Studies in 1976.

-From 1976-79 Gilb worked in many areas of the construction trades to make his living, as a laborer, stonemason, and carpenter.
-A new father, by 1979 he had joined the United Brotherhood of Carpenters and Joiners of America, and he worked as a journeyman until 1992.
+From 1976-79 Gilb worked in many areas of the construction trades to make his living, as a laborer, stonemason, and carpenter in El Paso.
+A new father, by 1979 he had joined the United Brotherhood of Carpenters and Joiners of America, and he worked as a journeyman until 1992 in Los Angeles.
 Though he did all facets of carpentry work, his main employment was as class-A high-rise.

+From 1997-2024 Gilb worked as a creative writing professor at Texas State University and the University of Houston-Victoria, where he founded and edited the literary magazine Huizache: The Magazine of Latino Literature as executive director of CentroVictoria.
+He had also been a visiting writer at the University of Texas at Austin, the University of Arizona, the University of Wyoming, Fresno State University, and Vassar College.